TISUnion/QuickBackupM/README_en.md

 Custom your QuickBackupM

-### SizeWarnLimit
+### SizeDisplay

-Default: `SizeWarnLimit = 25`
+Default: `SizeDisplay = True`

-When the total backup footprint is less than this value, the number will shown in red when viewing the backup list, otherwise it'll shown in green.
+Whether the occupied space is displayed when viewing the backup list

 ### SlotCount